convertigo/c8oprj-lib-baserow/readme.md

 <pre>MyProject.Hotel_BookingsRoomsList</pre>

-Where *MyProject* is the anem of the projet holding the Sequence and *Hotel_BookingsRoomsList* is the name of the Sequence in this project.
+Where *MyProject* is the name of the project holding the Sequence and *Hotel_BookingsRoomsList* is the name of the Sequence in this project.

 </td>
 </tr>
 <tr>
 <td>Search</td><td>Will only return data that matches this search whatever the column
 <pre>.Hotel_BookingsRoomsList</pre>
 </td>
 </tr>
 </table>